blackbaud/sky-api-docs/content/docs/addins/get-started/createaddin/index.md

 Since add-ins are web applications, you can use any framework/tech stack desired, both client-side and server-side.
 For example, you can use ASP.NET, PHP, Node.js, MVC, Angular, React, etc.  To see an example of an add-in that uses plain HTML, CSS, and JavaScript, see our <a href="{{ stache.config.guide_addins/get-started/hello-world }}">Hello World</a> sample add-in walk-through.

 A requirement for SKY Add-ins is that the web application must include the Add-in Client JavaScript library on the page and instantiate the `AddinClient` class in order to facilitate the interop with the host application.
-This library is available as an <a href="https://www.npmjs.com/package/@blackbaud/sky-addin-client" target="_new">NPM package</a>, and more details can be found in the Readme.
+This library is available as an <a href="https://www.npmjs.com/package/@blackbaud/sky-addin-client" target="_new">npm package</a>, and more details can be found in the Readme.

 At runtime, the add-in's web page will be rendered in a sandboxed iframe within the host application.
 Note that add-ins are hidden by default until they are ready to be shown.
 This gives the add-in an opportunity to perform any necessary initialization and logic to determine whether it should be visible or remain hidden.
 When the add-in is ready to be shown, it will call the `ready` method provided in the `init` callback: